anotherhadi/nixy/README.md

 </details>

-## Themes & Colors
+## Settings, Themes and colors

-Themes and colors are managed by the `home/themes` folder.
-You can copy the default `nixy.nix` theme and make your own.
+In your hosts configuration, you should add a `variables.nix` file to manage your settings, including:
+    - user information
+    - timezone and locale
+    - keyboard layout
+    - the theme: will be used in programs and for GTK *(and QT (TODO))* themes
+    - ... (check the `hosts/guest/variables.nix` file for more information)

-To apply the theme to duckduckgo, follow the instructions in `$HOME/.config/duckduckgo-colorscheme.js`.
+PS: To apply the theme to duckduckgo, follow the instructions in `$HOME/.config/duckduckgo-colorscheme.js`.

 ## Scripts